MccDev260/com.mccdev260.scgc/Documentation~/scgc.md

 Object selection uses raycasting so it only works with objects with a collider.

 ## Known Issues:
-- *Vanilla mouse controls are overridden*
+- *Some view tool controls are unresponsive.*
-  - The only work arounds right now are; Just use the controller, remove package until its resolved, or submit a pull request.
+  - As of *v1.0.1*, Both *move*, and *zoom* are unresponsive. *Orbit* and *flythrough mode* still work.

 - *Package installed and setup correctly but there's no response to input.*
-  - As the settings asset is assigned when the scriptable object is validated, selecting the asset so it shows in the inspector should fix the problem.
+  - As the settings asset is assigned when the scriptable object is validated, selecting the asset so it shows in the inspector or changing a value should fix the problem.
 This is hopefully a temporary work around while other solutions are investigated.